CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/07-protocols/02-acme/25-ansible-acme.md

       async: 120
 ```

-This call is blocking and can be lengthy, so it is good practice to set a timeout.
-With `async: 120`, Ansible will wait for 2 minutes, and if no certificate is issued within that time limit, it will fail with an error.
+This tasks is blocking and can take be time-consuming depending on how many challenges and how often are validated.
+Therefore, it is a good practice to set timeout for this task.
+With `async: 120`, Ansible will wait for 2 minutes for challenge validation, and if it is not done even after this timeout, it will fail with an error.

 ### Delete validation challenges

-After finishing is good to remove challenges.
+After successful challenge validation and obtaining issued certificate, we are going to do the cleanup:

 ```yaml
     - name: Clean http-01 challenge data from drive